Laokengv/Laokengv/README.md

 - Hi, I’m @Laokengv
-- I’m interested in coding, cars, gaming, custom mechanical keyboards
+- I’m interested in coding, cars, gaming, custom mechanical keyboards, and sneakers.
 - I’m currently learning how to code!